jadefeng/jadefeng.github.io/_posts/2020-09-13-Hello World!.markdown

 Hi there!

 Very excited to have you come across my website!
 Maintaining a personal blog has been a bucket list item for several years now.
-The number of times I've written a personal OKR to get this up an running is definitely more times than I'd care to admit.
+The number of times I've written a personal OKR to get this website up and running more times than I'd care to admit.

-So now we're finally here, with a hosted live website built by yours truly, with help from some useful resources on the internet.
+So now we're finally here, with a live website built by yours truly!!

 ## TLDR about me
 My favorite life quote is: